 You are gonna love this!
-In layman terms, we “keep an eye” on what the user does while (s)he is on a particular page on your website.
+In layman’s terms, we “keep an eye” on what the user does while (s)he is on a particular page on your website.
 E.g, we track the amount of time a user spends, or, the quantum of scroll done on any page, or, whether a user is about to leave your website altogether!

 Well, there’s more… We now let you pass your own events so that you can use them to target users.
-E.g. you could use events like user logged in, added to cart, visited pricing page more than 5 times etc as criterion to target customers with specific messaging.
+E.g. you could use events like user logged in, added to cart, visited pricing page more than 5 times etc as a criterion to target customers with specific messaging.

 Leave Intent Targeting

-Are you struggling with high bounce rate and cart abandonment rate on your website?
+Are you struggling with a high bounce rate and cart abandonment rate on your website?
 Wait no further and try this hot selling stuff from us.
 We give you a unique ability to present modal overlays to users who are “about to leave” your website.
 We do this by tracking the cursor movement and display pre-configured overlays just before the user tries to close or switch tabs.
 E.g you could use this feature to display an overlay like the one below for users trying to abandon your site with items in their cart.